Clemmy/blog/_posts/2014-12-23-getting-back-into-gaming.md

 #Conclusion

 Both of these games are very fun and I would encourage everyone who is into strategy games to try them out!
 If anyone wants to add me as a friend on Hearthstone, that would be great.
 My BattleTag is ```Clemmy#1610```.
-Happy holidays and happy gaming!
+Happy holidays and happy gaming, Taz'Dingo!

 ![Hearthstone](../images/in_post_images/gaming-2.png)
 <!--end-->